James Goodale: Post-New York Times career

 Goodale joined Debevoise & Plimpton in 1980, bringing The New York Times as a client with him.
 He established two practice groups, one for the representation of media companies, particularly new media companies such as cable television, the other for First Amendment and intellectual property litigation.

 At Debevoise, he or his groups have represented The New York Times, the Hearst Corporation, NBC, Cablevision, the New York Observer, Paris Review, Infinity Broadcasting, the NFL, NHL, and NBA.
 He has personally represented George Plimpton, Harry Evans, Tina Brown, Margaret Truman, and former New York City Mayor John Lindsay.

 In 2001, Debevoise & Plimpton represented The New York Times in the Supreme Court case of New York Times Co. v.
-Tasini.
+Tasini on the issue of copyright.
 This was the fourth case in which Goodale represented The New York Times at the Supreme Court.

-As counsel to George Plimpton, Goodale convinced Plimpton to turn The Paris Review into a non-profit foundation.
-Over the initial rejections of Plimpton, Goodale's decision to make the literary magazine a non-profit foundation ensured The Paris Review would survive beyond Plimpton's 2003 death.
+As counsel to George Plimpton, Goodale convinced Plimpton to turn The Paris Review into a non-profit Foundation.
+Over the initial rejections of Plimpton, Goodale's decision to make the literary magazine a non-profit Foundation ensured The Paris Review would survive beyond Plimpton's 2003 death.
 Plimpton had been the magazine's editor and part owner since 1953.
-Under the new management of the foundation, of which Goodale was the leading director, the circulation grew from 4,500 to over 30,000, an unusually high number for a literary magazine.
+Under the new management of the Foundation, of which Goodale was a lead director, circulation grew from around 10,000 in 2003 to 28,000 in 2023, an unusually high number for a literary magazine.

 Goodale also assisted in the creation of The New York Observer, which was founded by Arthur L. Carter.
 Goodale also arranged for Carter to purchase The Nation magazine from Victor Navasky, which was, in turn, re-purchased by Navasky.

 Books

-On April 30, 2013, Goodale's book Fighting for the Press: the Inside Story of the Pentagon Papers and Other Battles was published by CUNY Journalism Press.
+On April 30, 2013, Goodale's book Fighting for the Press: the Inside Story of the Pentagon Papers and Other Battles was published by CUNY Journalism Press and is now available on Amazon.

 In this book, Goodale analyzes the importance of the Pentagon Papers case and also chronicles significant events in the history of freedom of the press in the United States from 1968 to the date of publication (2013).
 The New York Times, and the New York Review of Books reviewed the book favorably.
 The book received positive reviews from numerous other sources.